qkzk/fm/development.md

   - [x] FIX: entering a previewed tree doesn't update the right preview
   - [ ] refactor: duplication in status to please the borrow checker
   - [ ] other actions ?
+  - [ ] BUG: in tree mode, deleting a directory crashes.

 - **NO MORE FEATURES** it's enough for v0.2.1